William-Laverty/LuaKit-for-Swift/README.md

   - Check for any missing or incorrect dependencies.

 - **Build Issues**:
-  - If you encounter build issues related to Lua Integration, review the import statements and ensure proper module usage.
+  - If you encounter build issues related to LuaKit, review the import statements and ensure proper module usage.

 ## Contributing
 - Contributions are welcome!
 Fork the repository, make your changes, and submit a pull request.